RyannosaurusRex/ryanhayes.net/src/content/2014-09-01-redirect-www-non-www-using-web-config.md

   </h3>

   <p>
-    And that&#8217;s it! <strong>These redirects have huge effects on what I call &#8220;accidental&#8221; SEO.</strong> All over the internet you&#8217;ll find people in the habit of hand-linking to websites, and we&#8217;ve got a bad habit of just assuming www and non-www links are inter-changeable, when they&#8217;re not.
+    And that's it! <strong>These redirects have huge effects on what I call "accidental" SEO.</strong> All over the internet you'll find people in the habit of hand-linking to websites, and we've got a bad habit of just assuming www and non-www links are inter-changeable, when they're not.
 Setting up these redirects will ensure you get credit for all (or many, many more) of the links to your site that are out there on the web.
   </p>

   <p>